pierwill/ssn2018aarhus/aarhus.rst

 .. note::

-   In 1569, a large but short-lived rebellion by two Northern nobles became first large-scale test of the Elizabethan Settlement (wherein a compromise was made allowing Catholics to retain their old beliefs in exchange for hefty fines and loss of some privileges).
+   In 1569, a large but short-lived rebellion by Catholic nobles became the first large-scale test of the Elizabethan Settlement.
+The comprimise had allowed Catholics to retain their old beliefs in exchange for a regime of fines and loss of privileges.
 Elizabeth famously made these policies “not liking to make windows into men’s hearts and secret thoughts.”
-But after the rebellion, official sermons (which were required listening) included a new homily against rebellion (featuring the verse from Ecclesiastes that Michael told us about.)
-After the Northern Rebellion predestination and providential futurity were deployed as intellectual weapons.

    Following the Northern Rebellion of 1569, calls for greater scrutiny of Catholics used religious discourses of divine omniscience and providential future.
-The state religion on which the Elizabethan regime rested had to confront the potentially subversive paradoxes of predestination.
+The state religion on which the Elizabethan regime rested had to confront the potentially subversive paradoxes of predestination and providence.
+God had doomed the rebellion; God was Protestant.
+But the future was secret: the next rebellion could succeed.

-   SUMMARIZE NORTON IN TWO SENTENCES?
+   Official sermons (which were required listening) now included a sermon against rebellion, reminding listeners that Queen Elizabeth was appointed by God, and quotes Ecclesiastes: “Curse not the king, no not in thy thought... for the [birds] of the heaven shall carry the voice.”

+   Elizabeth forbid preaching about predestination.

+   How to secure the future if God has determined it?

 ----